 If You Have Special Code

-- Extensions – Extensions are the proper way to add new functionality to SimpleInvoices.
+- Extensions – These are the proper way to add new functionality to SimpleInvoices.
 You will need to copy the directory containing your extension to the extensions directory of the new install.
 You will then need to review your extension code to make sure it is current for any changes to the standard files that need to be incorporated into your extension file.
 Test your extension to make sure it functions correctly.

 Test your changes and you are ready to us the updated version of SimpleInvoices.